 There's one thing that all dog owners can agree on: puppies love treats!
 But what treats are safe for young dogs and which ones could be harmful?
 Is it ok to feed ice cream to a puppy?
 That depends on many factors, such as the flavor of ice cream, the puppy's age and whether the puppy has any food allergies.
-Consider these questions when deciding if your puppy can have a frozen treat alongside you.

 A puppy that is still nursing is definitely not old enough for ice cream.
 Puppies generally switch from nursing to food at age six to eight weeks and should be gradually weaned off milk and introduced to solid food slowly.
 Puppies begin the transition to adult dog food anywhere between the ages of 10 months and 2 years, depending on the size and breed of the dog.
 Puppies can enjoy treats like ice cream when they are completely weaned off of their mother's milk and settled into their solid puppy food diet.

-Some pet food companies and specialty stores produce and sell specific "doggy ice cream," a frozen treat designed for dogs.
+Some pet food companies and specialty stores produce and sell specific "dog ice cream," a frozen treat designed for dogs.
 Puppies can have doggy ice cream in small amounts as long as they are old enough to eat treats.
 Doggy ice cream is made with yogurt, rather than cream, to make it easier for dogs and puppies to digest.

 Many dogs, like humans, lose the ability to process lactose (the sugar in milk) after they switch from their mother's milk to food.
 This is called lactose intolerance.
 Puppies are less likely to develop lactose intolerance if they continue to eat lactose-containing foods, such as milk and ice cream, after weaning off their all-milk diet.